 If you’re looking for healthy appetisers that are easy to make, and taste great, you won’t be disappointed with these crostini.
 I think they look fabulous too, so they fit the bill perfectly if you need an impressive appetiser too!

-The sweet potato is a great healthy substitute for biscuit type bases and the salsa has a light, fresh dressing.
-I’ve also experimented with beetroot as a base.
+The sweet potato is a great healthy substitute for any bread or biscuit type base, and the salsa has a light, fresh dressing.
+I have also experimented with beetroot as a base.
 While it tastes great, it isn’t really finger food, unless you don’t mind beetroot stained fingers!